 If foundations are an important part of your fundraising portfolio, you’re not alone.
-In a recent survey, 92% of Grantseeker Monthly readers said they raise funds from Canadian foundations.
+In a reader survey, 92% of Grantseeker Monthly readers said they raise funds from Canadian foundations.
 But what exactly does everyone mean when they use the word foundation?

 Charity designations: What is a private or public foundation?

 In Canada, charities can register under one of three designations: charitable organization, public foundation, or private foundation.
 At the date of writing, the Canada Revenue Agency’s Charities Listings website shows that of the 86,213 charities currently registered in Canada, 5,384 are designated as private foundations while 5,111 are as public foundations.

 Two of the key differences between public and private foundations lie in how they are governed and their source of income.
 A public foundation must have more than 50% of its directors, trustees, or like officials at arm’s length from one another, and typically their funding is received from a variety of arm’s length donors.
 This is not the case with private foundations.

 Examples of public foundations include community foundations like the Vancouver Foundation, hospital foundations such as St. Michael’s Hospital Foundation, and organizations that facilitate giving like CanadaHelps.